Quito & Galapagos Islands Trip Details

 • Roundtrip transportation to Quito Airport

-• Roundtrip transportation to Baltra Airport in the Galapagos
+• Roundtrip transportation to the airport in the Galápagos

-• Round trip speedboat between Santa Cruz and Isabela Island
+• Speedboat between Santa Cruz and San Cristóbal Island

-• Guided tour and entrance to local ranch and Giant Tortoise Reserve
+• Guided tour and entrance to a local ranch and Giant Tortoise Reserve

-• Snorkeling and hiking experience an uninhabited island
+• Snorkeling and hiking experience on the Galápagos Island

-• Experience the largest white sand beach in the Galapagos at Tortuga Bay
+• Visit to the largest white sand beach in the Galápagos at Tortuga Bay

 • Countless encounters with native marine life and wildlife